 70. Khanom Khrok (Thailand)

 Khanom Khrok is Thailand’s answer to Netherland’s Poffertjes (see below) but, in this case, the miniature pancakes are made of coconut, rice, rice flour and a blend of white and palm sugars.
 Sold all over Thailand, this sweet snack will hook you in and make you clamor for more after just one bite.

 Thai street food vendors generally top Khanom Khrok with scallions or corn which can be deceiving the first time you eat the tiny pancakes.
 Upon ordering Khanom Khrok our first time, at a local Chiang Mai night market, we received strange looks from the Thai vendor when we ignorantly asked for hot sauce.
 After tasting the creamy, sweet, coconut-flavored rice pancakes, we never committed that mistake again!

-While we’re not typically including candies in this dessert list, we’ve decided to include Sponge Candy since the main ingredient is honeycomb toffee.
+While we’re not including commercial American candies in this dessert list, we’ve decided to include Sponge Candy since the main ingredient is honeycomb toffee.

 Daryl first tried Stroopwafels while touring Amsterdam with his band.
 Every morning, his host would serve grocery store versions of the thin wafers filled with liquid caramel syrup.
 Those Dutch waffle sandwiches were a pleasant breakfast treat each morning after a night of high energy performance.

 Fast forward to 2016, we both enjoyed freshly made Stroopwafels at Albert Cuyp Market in Amsterdam’s DePijp neighborhood.
 As we learned that year and when we returned in 2019, there’s nothing like breaking a warm Stroopwafel in half to reveal its stretchy, gooey filling.